Influencer Marketing: Beyond The Hype

 In 2018, the emergence of influencer-led creative studios started to disrupt traditional ad agencies and production companies in China.
 Influencer-led creative studios are now directly competing with Chinese ad agencies for brands’ content creation projects.

 Influencers cannot stay young forever.
 While some influencers create brands, others are launching creative studios.
-Building a studio is a long-term play that utilizes influencers’ networks and knowledge.
+Building a studio is a long-term play that utilises influencers’ networks and knowledge.
 Furthermore, maintaining a brand around one’s personality is exhausting and limits how much content they can produce or sponsorships they can accept.

 Beauty Influencer Melilim Fu shooting one of three beauty films for NBCUniversal’s hit series Keeping Up with the Kardashians